ipfs/ipfs-docs/docs/install/command-line.md

 ## Official binary distributions

-The following section provides instructions on how to download and install the latest `kubo` release from `dist.ipfs.tech` using the command-line.
-The latest, official prebuilt kubo binaries are published on the [dist.ipfs.tech website](https://dist.ipfs.tech#kubo).
+The following section provides instructions on how to download and install the latest Kubo release from `dist.ipfs.tech` using the command-line.
+The latest, official prebuilt Kubo binaries are published on the [dist.ipfs.tech website](https://dist.ipfs.tech#kubo).
 As soon as a new release of an IPFS Kubo binary is released, it is automatically shown on the Kubo page on `dist.ipfs.tech`.

 <!-- markdown-link-check-disable -->
 > **Note**
-> If you are unable to access [dist.ipfs.tech](https://dist.ipfs.tech#kubo), you can also download kubo (go-ipfs) from the project's GitHub [releases](https://github.com/ipfs/kubo/releases/latest) page or `/ipns/dist.ipfs.tech` at the [dweb.link](https://dweb.link/ipns/dist.ipfs.tech#kubo) gateway
+> If you are unable to access [dist.ipfs.tech](https://dist.ipfs.tech#kubo), you can also download Kubo (go-ipfs) from the project's GitHub [releases](https://github.com/ipfs/kubo/releases/latest) page or `/ipns/dist.ipfs.tech` at the [dweb.link](https://dweb.link/ipns/dist.ipfs.tech#kubo) gateway
 <!-- markdown-link-check-enable -->

  Binaries are available for the following operating systems: